Jump to topic

 - The heat the epoxy generates as it cures, or exothermic heat.

 To adapt to warmer temperatures, use a slower hardener to increase or maintain your open time.
 You can also mix smaller batches and use them up quickly.
-Or pour the epoxy mixture into a container with greater surface area (such as a roller pan) to allow exothermic heat to dissipate, extending open time.
+Or pour the epoxy mixture into a container with a greater surface area (such as a roller pan) to allow exothermic heat to dissipate, extending open time.
 The sooner the mixture is transferred or applied (after thorough mixing), the longer the mixture’s available open time for coating, lay-up, or assembly.

 In cool conditions, use a faster hardener or use supplemental heat to raise the epoxy temperature above the hardener’s minimum recommended application temperature.
 Use a hot air gun, a heat lamp, or another heat source to warm the resin – before mixing or after the epoxy is applied.
 Do not heat hardeners prior to mixing with resins.
 You can speed the epoxy cure time by applying supplemental heat to the curing epoxy.